ilanazim/Ceramic_Glaze_Design/README.md

 [Here](https://github.com/ilanazim/Ceramic_Glaze_Design/blob/master/glaze_exp.ipynb) is where all my work has taken place so far.

+Please feel free to [reach out to me via LinkedIn](https://www.linkedin.com/in/ilanaz/) with questions!

 ## Work in Progress

 Currently working on a multiclass regressor to predict color given glaze chemistry.